Randy Jones (baseball): Professional baseball career

 Jones owns the distinction of recording a save for the NL in the 1975 All-Star Game and being the starting and winning pitcher the next year.
 During his last start of the 1976 season, he injured a nerve in his pitching arm that required surgery, and he was never quite able to regain his Cy Young form.
-Post-surgery, in 1977 he pitched less than half the number of innings he had pitched a year earlier, and ended up with a 6–12 record and 4.58 ERA.
-On May 4, 1977, Jones and his Philadelphia counterpart, Jim Kaat, pitched the fastest game in Padres history at one hour and 29 minutes.
+Post-surgery in 1977, he pitched less than half the number of innings he had pitched a year earlier, and ended up with a 6–12 record and 4.58 ERA.
+On May 4, Jones and his Philadelphia counterpart, Jim Kaat, pitched the fastest game in Padres history at one hour and 29 minutes.
 San Diego won 4–1, as Jones induced 19 ground-ball outs while striking out one and walking one.

-Jones pitched effectively for San Diego in 1978 and 1979, with records of 13–14 and 11–12, 2.88 and 3.63 ERAs and 263 and 257 innings pitched, respectively in those years.
+He pitched effectively for San Diego in 1978 and 1979, with records of 13–14 and 11–12, 2.88 and 3.63 ERAs and 263 and 257 innings pitched, respectively in those years.
 In 1980, his record fell to 5–13, with a 3.91 ERA in only 154.1 innings pitched.

-On December 15, 1980, he was traded to the Mets for José Moreno and John Pacella.
-After going 1–8 in 1981, Jones began the 1982 season at 6–2, before struggling and finishing at 7–10 with a 4.60 ERA.
+On December 15, 1980, Jones was traded to the Mets for José Moreno and John Pacella.
+After going 1–8 in 1981, he began the 1982 season at 6–2, before struggling and finishing at 7–10 with a 4.60 ERA.
 He pitched worse at home, surrendering 70 hits and 39 earned runs in 47 innings at Shea Stadium.
 The Mets released him after the season with two years remaining on his contract for $750,000.
 Jones signed with the Pittsburgh Pirates, but was released before the 1983 season started, thus ending his playing career.

 Coaching

 After retiring from Major League Baseball, Jones coached young pitchers.
-His most prominent pupil was Barry Zito, who won the 2002 Cy Young Award winner with the Oakland Athletics.
+His most prominent pupil was Barry Zito, who won the 2002 Cy Young Award with the Oakland Athletics.
+Another pupil, Joe Musgrove, pitched the first no-hitter in Padres history.